microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Moreover, since we will only need to recover whatever information we cannot derive from the original change, it seems wasteful to include other data.

-We could keep some arbitrary amount of repair data on clients locally, but resort to requesting it from a document state history service in cases where it isn't.
+Client applications could choose window of arbitrary size (less than or equal to the undo window) for which to keep repair data on clients locally.
+In cases where the edit to be undone falls outside of that window, the client would resort to requesting relevant data from the service.
-This would however make the obtention of this data asynchronous.
+Note that this would however make the obtention of this data asynchronous.

 Note that repair data is available to all clients when all the changes that last contributed state to the portions of the document being deleted or overwritten by a change that is being undone are still within the collaboration window.
 This is likely to be rare in practice because collaboration windows tend to be much shorter than the lifetime of document contents.

 ### Rebasing Over Original and Inverse Changes